Learn Mandarin Chinese the most Natural Way Possible – Through Movies

 LCFM features unique subtitles, glossaries, and transcripts for 25+ movies – including professionally-dubbed Mandarin-audio children’s movies as well as Mainland, Hong Kong, & Taiwanese films (Mandarin audio).

-Films are streamed from YouTube with LCFM subtitles layered on top.
+Films are streamed from YouTube or third-party sites with LCFM subtitles layered on top.

 LCFM is compatible with all devices and computers.